AlisAquilae/Academia/content/Notes/Lecture Notes/Hydrogeology/Hydrogeology Rock Determination.md

 - Time

 Unconcolidated sand: polyciclic sand => consolidated sediment: sandstone.
 Can have HC, but lower porosity and therefore lower flow => highly consolidated sediment => sandstone.
-Even
+Even less porosity, barely any flow

+Melt: from quartzite to magma

+# Burial and Lithification 2: From Silt to Siltstone
+Forcing:

+Unconcolidated sediment:  Silt
+Siltstone

+Quartzite

+When you have silica dominated material, all of it turns into quartzite under heat

+# From Clay to Shale
+Still has clay fragments, but becomes even more platey

+# Shale to Phyllite
+Phyllite to slate.
+Only with little minerals

+# Shale to Schist
+After metamorphism: Schist.
+Only happens with colorful / mineral shale

+# Granite to Gneiss
+Igneous rock of granite to metamorphic rock of Gneiss.
+Looks almost the same.
+Gneiss, however, contains layering of minerals.
+Porosity and conductivity non-existent, with the exception of some weathered cover.

+# From fragmented chalk fragments to limestone